panhaozhecv/SFM_Reconstruction/README.md

 ### Run

-- Edit configure file in ./config/config.toml, the explaination of config.toml is as follows:
+- Edit configure file in ./config/config.toml, the explanation of config.toml is as follows:

-​	**project_folder:** Folder of a reconstruction task.There should be a folder names "color" in this folder.And the name of image

-​                                 should be organized as %04.jpg and **starts from 0001.jpg**.
+​	**project_folder:** Folder of a reconstruction task.There should be a folder names "color"  which stores images in this folder.And      the name of image should be organized as %04.jpg and **starts from 0001.jpg**.

 ​    **fx,fy,cx,cy:** The intrinsic parameters of camera.I assume that all the cameras have the same intrinsic params.